For your convenience, our most common customer questions are answered right here.

 Yes all of our First Aid courses include AED training.
 We have several models available and we can modify our instruction to orient students to whatever brand of AED that our clients have.

-Q: Do I need to take Standard or Emergency First Aid?
+Q: Do I need to take Intermediate (Standard) or Basic (Emergency) First Aid?

 This is dependent upon your employer’s or work site requirements.
-If you can’t get clarity from your employer or if you are looking for employment we recommend that you take the Standard First Aid course to ensure that you are not limited in any way.
+If you can’t get clarity from your employer or if you are looking for employment we recommend that you take the 2 day Intermediate First Aid course to ensure that you are not limited in any way.

-Q: Do I qualify to take the Standard First Aid Recertification course?
+Q: Do I qualify to take the Intermediate First Aid Recertification course?

-If you have an unexpired Standard First Aid certificate you can take the one day Recertification course, you must show the instructor your current card.
+If you have an unexpired Intermediate or Standard First Aid certificate you can take the one day Recertification course, you must present your current first aid certificate to our registrars and the instructor.

-Q: Can I take your Standard First Aid Recertification course if I received my current certification from another organization?
+Q: Can I take your Intermediate First Aid Recertification course if I received my current certification from another organization?

 Yes, if your current certification came from an organization that is listed on the Alberta Occupational Health and Safety then you can take our Recertification course.

 Q: How long are your certificates valid?